xsxso/books/README.md

 - Played with Mongo commands:

-1. use dbname,
+1. use insertdbname

-2. show dbname,
+2. show insertdbname

 3. show collections,